wp-plugins/dev-toolbox/readme.txt

 == Changelog ==

+= 1.1.4 =
+* NEW: Automatically detect issues with &lt;? in the php file of the plugin

 = 1.1.3 =
 * BUG: Correct the look of text area for editing the readme.txt
 * NEW: improve the look of the configuration page